laa-1-yay/Vehicle-detection-and-tracking/README.md

 Here's an example result showing the heatmap from a series of frames of video, and the final output with the bounding boxes then overlaid on the frames of video .

-`heatmap_threshold` is set to one.
+Note that : `heatmap_threshold` is set to one.
 Therefore, you can observe in the last image the false positive on the extreme left of the image (other lane) is avoided since only one window is used to enclose it.
 Therefore, threshold is applied and it is not shown in the final ouput.

 ### Here are six frames and their corresponding heatmaps: